-Why is The Foot and Ankle Center Is the Best Clinic for Laser Treatment
+Why is The Foot and Ankle Center the Best Seattle Clinic for Laser Treatment?

 - We will confirm that you have a fungal infection before treating you.
 There are many causes of thick nails and the laser only works if a majority of the nail problem is caused by a fungal

 infection.
 About 30% of the patients that come in requesting laser treatment of fungal nails would not benefit from the procedure.
 If we don’t think the laser will work for your condition we will let you know so that you don’t waste money on ineffective treatment.

 - Lowest cost per session in the Seattle area.
 Most patients have the best clearing of nails with three laser sessions, each separated by three months.
 Our price of $590 includes all three sessions with no additional treatment costs.

 - Better outcomes and better looking toenails.
 There is evidence that patients see better results when they have three treatments rather than one.
 We include the all three laser sessions in our treatment protocol at no additional cost.
 In addition, our GenesisPlus laser has the best results in current studies.

 - We treat all 10 toenails.
 A British study that came out a few years ago showed that in people with some thick toenails due to fungus, fungus was often found even in the normal looking toenails.
 Based on this study we suggest treating all 10 nails, even if some of them look normal.
 This helps prevent reinfection.
 Treatment of all 10 nails is included in the $590 cost.